Aceward1/Aceward1/README.md

 I am currently a student.
 I try my best to study and make content alongside.
 My favorite subjects are Physics, Biology, Mathematics, Chemistry and English.
-My dream is to become a doctor and a professional programmer. 😎

 Donations can help me make my content better and motivate me!
 Any donations are highly appreciated. :D [Scroll down to donate]